 Changes happen and it’s the nature of the miles and points hobby.
 That’s why miles & points sitting in your accounts really have no value until you go out and use them!

-What About the Barclays Hawaiian Airlines Card Bonus?
+What About the Barclaycard Hawaiian Airlines Card Bonus?

 I wrote how to transfer the 35,000 Hawaiian miles bonus to 70,000 Hilton points.
 That translates into 14 nights at a Hilton Category 1 hotel, or 1 night at Hilton’s top Category 10 hotels, like the Conrad Tokyo.

-This was a good deal if you needed more Hilton points, and a better deal than signing-up for the American Express Hilton HHonors card (50,000 point sign-up bonus) or the Citi Hilton HHonors Visa card (40,000 or 50,000 point sign-up bonus, depending on the card version).
+This was a good deal if you needed more Hilton points, and a better deal than signing-up for the Hilton Honors Card from American Express (50,000 point sign-up bonus) or the Citi Hilton HHonors Visa Signature Card (40,000 or 50,000 point sign-up bonus, depending on the card version).

 Now, you’ll only be able to transfer 30,000 Hawaiian Airlines miles (because you can only transfer in 10,000 miles increments).
 And you’ll only get 45,000 Hilton hotels points in the transfer (30,000 Hawaiian Airlines miles x 1.5 Hilton hotel points).